 The software offers a lot of different options such as hole-filling and mesh decimation for extra finishing.
 The functions work well but are slow and extremely demanding for the computer.
 We experienced a few IDEA software crashes, mainly caused by the sheer size of our first, non-optimized projects.
 During our testing experience, the completion indicator often gave false estimations and had a weird tendency of freezing around 41%.

 Not many texture options in the IDEA software, but in our opinion, the Scan In a Box isn’t the best at capturing colors anyways.

 Note: for this test our lab was unavailable, so testing conditions weren’t optimal.
 This may explain some of the difficulties that we faced.

 The 3D scanning process goes smoothly and almost no warm-up time is necessary a good competitive advantage.
 However, it still requires caution when positioning the test object onto the ATT.
 The main challenge is to get the stand-off distance right since both cameras and the video projector must focus on the same zone.

 The SIAB performs a capture at each step of the ATT.
 The more steps it performs, the more dots there are.
 This exponentially increases the complexity of re-alignment and mesh generation.
 Therefore we don’t recommend taking too many captures– it is best to have a few quality 3D scans rather than many captures of poor quality.

 The 3D scanner is very sensitive to its environment, especially to external lighting.
-Consequently, the best conditions are a smooth, uniform lighting and an adequate brightness control for the cameras.
+Consequently, the best conditions are smooth, uniform lighting, and adequate brightness control for the cameras.
 Also, we found that color capture was not very efficient, therefore we chose to focus on geometry acquisition.

 The SIAB acquires colors automatically in every scan, yet the .STL file format for mesh exportation doesn’t include them.
 To automatically include the textures, .OBJ or .PLY file formats must be used.